mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 So, just arrange all circumstances, inwardly and outwardly, and stand up.
 Bloom.
 Your tree must bloom.
 And if you bloom, everyone looks at you.
 Everyone realizes.
 Okay?

 Because if you bloom, according to Buddhism, one is many, and many is one.
 You are connected with many thousand.
 So if one tiny seed, tiny rose flower blooms here, immediately [the] whole world is connected. *[unintelligible]* Directly or indirectly.
 It's very helpful for you, for others.
 So Dogen used the term, "Flower blooms, the world arises."
 Spring comes, flower blooms.
 Which of the two comes first?
 We don't know. *[unintelligible]*.
 Weed blooms.
-Flower blooms; that's you ...
+Flower blooms; that's you....
 The world exists; look at the [flower] blooming.

 That blooming flower is very active life.
 [You cannot escape?].
 In other words, exists.
 And also, *[unintelligible]* the other seasons exist.
 You bloom; first of all, we have to bloom.
 If you bloom, you are not one, you are many.